How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 As a creative individual who puts time and effort into making my home look homely, I too sometimes experience “designer’s block”.

-That is why I have put together this list of gazebo lighting ideas, which are sure to fuel your creativity.
+That is why I have put together this list of the best gazebo lighting ideas, which are sure to fuel your creativity.
+I can safely say that all the entries below will level up your outdoor space.

 Romantic String Lights